Factorio – Visualizing construction material dependencies

 I don't really have the will to do the math in my head either, specially since things may change frequently as you upgrade/add/remove things and a throughput at one place causes a cascading change throughout the production chain.

-• Seb-C 9 months ago
+• Seb-C a year ago

 I am developing a game called Astral Divide, which has in common with Factorio to have factories and a tech tree.